Yes. The four-year English major results in an Hon. BA. degree in English.

 BA English students may take any course listed in Table II (Professional) for credit toward their degree.
 Liberal Studies English courses (Tables A and B) are open university electives geared toward a general audience; unless these courses appear in Professional Table II, BA English students may not take English Liberal Studies courses for credit.

 The practicum courses, which offer smaller-group opportunities for hands-on, experiential learning within Toronto's vibrant urban community, are the backbone of our program.
-Every English student chooses a practicum course in 2nd from a range of areas of applied literary knowledge such as creative writing; online publishing; writing in the arts; and open topics.
-There is also a Senior Project elective available in 4th year.
+Every English student chooses a practicum course in 2nd from a range of areas of applied literary knowledge such as creative writing in both poetry and fiction; making digital work; writing in the arts; and open topics.
+There is also an Independent Research Project elective available in 4th year.

 While we do not offer internships, placements, or co-op opportunities, we have designed our practicum courses and practical assignments to offer students a variety of real world contacts and experiences with expert guidance.
 Many extra-curricular experiential learning opportunities are available: for example, providing research assistance in faculty projects; contributing to the annual production of The White Wall Review, Ryerson's Journal of Art and Literature; and participating in activities at the Centre for Digital Humanities and our Children's Literature Archive, among other possibilities.
 Ryerson's English BA is also unique in that it has a Program Advisory Council of working professionals who can advise about career opportunities in diverse fields, including publishing, digital media, libraries and archives, films, and event planning.